feniljain/knowledge-base/programming/README.md

 - A curated collection of diagramming tools used by software engineering teams: https://github.com/shubhamgrg04/awesome-diagramming
 - Facts about state machines: https://github.com/cpressey/Facts-about-State-Machines
 - When Bloom filters don't bloom: https://blog.cloudflare.com/when-bloom-filters-dont-bloom/
+- A list of Free Software network services and web applications which can be hosted on your own servers: https://github.com/awesome-selfhosted/awesome-selfhosted
+- Cool open source projects written in various languages: https://github.com/lk-geimfari/awesomo

 ## Extensions: